All Products

 4. After completing the source configuration, drag the source fields into the computation logic.

-You can also click the Map By Name button to batch place the data source fields into the computation logic of the logical table fields with the same name.
+You can also click the Map By Name button to batch place the source fields into the computation logic of logical table fields with the same name.

-Click image icon, and you can edit the computation logic expression in the edit box (expressions do not support aggregate functions: sum, count, min, etc.), for example:
+Click the image icon to edit the computation logic expression in the editor (the expression does not support aggregate functions: sum, count, min, etc.), for example:

 • Example 2: case when t1.column2 != '1' then 'Y' else 'N' end